MegaManSec/JoshuaHu/menu/topics.md

 * [Always 'Copy Clean Link' when possible on Firefox, with userChrome.css](https://joshua.hu/2026-03-17-firefox-always-copy-clean-link-url-userchrome-css)

 ## FreeBSD, Macs, and hardened networking

+Running FreeBSD on Apple hardware, locking down the network layer with encrypted DNS and NTP, and assorted macOS and desktop quality-of-life fixes.

 * [A Full Guide: FreeBSD 13.3 on a MacBook Pro 11.4 (Mid 2015) (A1398)](https://joshua.hu/FreeBSD-on-MacbookPro-114-A1398)
 * [Webcam support on a Macbook running FreeBSD using PCI passthrough](https://joshua.hu/facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570)